Research & Roadmap

 -

-Safe pattern detection
+Safe pattern recognition

 Develop on-device models that identify short behavioral sounds without storing audio.